danieltantonio/CompTIA_Security_Plus_Notes/README.md

 - **Cleanup**: Clearing log files to hide your activities.
 - **Bug bounty**: Program offered by organizations to find bugs, exploits, and vulnerabilities.
 - **Pivoting**: Using one machine to break into another machine.
+- **Data Sovereignty**: Data are subjected to the laws and governance structures within the nation it is collected.
+- **Hardware Security Module (HSM)**: Devices that creates cryptographic keys, and manages cryptographic keys.
+This way your server won't need to use more resources for security.
+- **Cloud Access Security Broker (CASB)**: Software that sits between an organization and their cloud server.
+Ensures that the data security policies are met.
+- **HoneyPot**: A vulnerable server with fake data to waste the attacker's time.
+Once the attacker is in, they think the data on the machine is real enough to steal.
+- **HoneyFiles**: Fake data on a server.
+- **HoneyNets**: A network of HoneyPots.
+- **Telemetry**: Collection of user and usage data, usually over the internet.
+- **DNS Sinkhole**: Redirecting a user to a safe website.

 ## Prevention
 - **Phishing** - Employee/User Training